shyndman/defuddler/CLI.md

-# Defuddle CLI Reference
+# Defuddler CLI Reference

-This document outlines the commands and options available in the Defuddle CLI.
+This document outlines the commands and options available in the Defuddler CLI.

 ## Main Command